-Bali Crete is a great spot for holidays in Greece.
-It’s a small fishing village that has grown into one of the most picturesque Crete resorts, with five beaches clustered around a gorgeous gulf on the north Crete coast.
+Bali, Crete is a great spot for holidays in Greece, a small fishing village that has grown into one of the most picturesque Crete resorts.
+Discover all five Bali Crete beaches clustered along a gorgeous gulf on the north Crete coast in our detailed guide.

-The Bali Crete beaches are all very easy to reach.
-Bali Greece village is just off the main road across the island.
+Bali – and Bali’s beaches – are all very easy to reach.
+Bali village is just off the main road across the island.
 Once you’re there, a 2-mile (3 km) walk will take you to all five Bali beaches, with a couple of steep hills along the way.

 It’s an ideal place for Crete holidays, whether you want to stick to Bali village or explore other places nearby.
 Which Bali beach in Crete is best?